panzerdp/dmitripavlutin.com/content/posts/057-type-checking/index.md

 `NaN`, while being a number, represents a faulty number *Not A Number*.

-If you want to be sure that you receive a correct number, you have to verify additionally agains `NaN`.
+If you want to be sure that you receive a correct number, you have to verify additionally against `NaN`.

 Let's make a better version of `isNumber()` function: